 - Rubbing their eyes or face constantly

 Symptoms like those listed above are relatively common and are not exclusive to a specific vision problem, minor or severe.
-Our veterinarians are trained to treat a range of more severe eye diseases, including:
+Our veterinarians are trained to treat a range of minor eye diseases and may partner with a board-certified ophthalmologist for more severe eye diseases and even refer for complicated surgeries.
+Eye conditions our veterinarians diagnose and treat include: :

 - Corneal damage: Pets can damage their cornea by scratching their eye, getting poked by a branch or getting dirt in them while outside.
 You can identify corneal damage by irritating redness and excessive tearing.